 In the event the infection inside your tooth is particularly severe–or you’ve already had a root canal that’s failed– we may need to perform endodontic surgery.
 If this should happen, you can rest assured that our doctors have the experience and technology to take great care of you right here at Pleasant Valley Dental.

 If you have any questions about restorative dentistry, we would love to speak with you.
-Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, or Dr. Montian, at Pleasant Valley Dental today!
+Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, Dr. Montian, or Dr. Hau, at Pleasant Valley Dental today!